THE SHORT

 THE LONG

 I grew up in Bulawayo, Zimbabwe.
-My family wanted me to be a doctor or an engineer, but I decided I was going to be a writer.
+My family wanted me to be a doctor or an engineer, but I couldn’t see myself in this.
 After high school, I studied Architecture for a semester; my family thought this could marry my love for the arts with my talent for science.
 But I dropped out after a few months; I would wake up in the mornings, bid my family goodbye, pretend to go to class, and spend my days in the city writing.
-I was eventually found out and had to go back to university.
+I do not know why I did this.
+I think it was an illogical thing to do.
+But I lived with this arbitrary, terrible dread (I don’t know where it came from; perhaps it was an accumulation of many things, including living in Zimbabwe during those tumultuous social years); a constant, muted humming frequency just beneath the surface of the everyday.
+Anyway.
+I was eventually found out and went back to university.
 This time, I studied Economics.
 By then, we were living in South Africa.
 I was shocked and pained by the life I saw Zimbabweans living there.
 My family had had hopes for a better life, and though the economy was better, South Africa was unwelcoming to foreigners.
 I became very anxious about being Zimbabwean in such a hostile environment.
 Writing was my way of trying to make sense of this.
 These reflections eventually turned into Shadows, my novella and short story collection.

 I was admitted into the Iowa Writers’ Workshop and moved to the USA in 2013.
-The freedom to write, think, and explore questions of my own choosing was transformative.
 My burning questions about Zimbabwe had led me down the rabbit hole of history.
 Unraveling the history of my home country was very painful, but ultimately freeing and illuminating.
 I looked at my mother and understood, for the first time, that she had endured apartheid in Rhodesia, then lived through a civil war, and then a genocide right after Zimbabwe’s independence in 1980.
 Now, in late middle age, here she was living through a dictatorship.
 I gazed at this woman who was my mother and saw her as a miracle.
 If there is one gift writing House of Stone gave me, it is this.

 I stumbled into astronomy quite by accident.
 I was experiencing a crisis in my life about how to live and how to be in the world.
 I became curious about the stars since we evolved from them.
 This set me off on an enchanting journey.
 I found myself flying high in the Indigenous skies of North America and, eventually, dreaming about the Southern African night skies of my childhood.
 Just as when we look up at the stars we are looking back in time, to peer into astronomy is to peer into the portals of our fraught human history.
-Unraveling this history filled me with both transcendence and grief.
-I became interested in our collective scientific heritage.
-Who gets to practice science?
-Who ‘owns’ the moon?
-How might we dream ourselves into the future?
-I wanted to explore all of this more deeply, and so I wrote a novel, Digging Stars.
+Unraveling this filled me with both transcendence and grief, and I wrote a novel, Digging Stars.

 MORE